-For organizations: This is the primary contact person to whom questions should be addressed regarding the application, if awarded.
-This includes the name, title, phone number, email address and demographics.
-Check all that are applicable with respect to gender, age, race/ethnicity, education, and other identifiers.
+For organizations: This is the primary contact person to whom questions should be addressed regarding the application if awarded.
+This includes the name, title, phone number, email address, and demographics.
+Check all that are applicable concerning gender, age, race/ethnicity, education, and other identifiers.

 For individual artists: This is the primary contact person to whom questions should be addressed regarding the application, and if awarded.
-This includes the name, title, phone number, email address and demographics.
-Check all that are applicable with respect to gender, age, race/ethnicity, education, and other identifiers/identities the individual artist holds that they believe are relevant to share.
+This includes the name, title, phone number, email address, and demographics.
+Check all that are applicable concerning gender, age, race/ethnicity, education, and other identifiers/identities the individual artist holds that they believe are relevant to share.
 (125-word limit)